earowang/blog/content/post/data-analysis-from-numbers-to-insights.md

 date = "2012-12-28T00:00:00"
 draft = false
 tags = ["book", "data"]
-title = "Data Analysis, From Numbers To Insights" description = """
+title = "Data analysis, from numbers to insights" description = """
 A couple of thoughts on "data analysis with open source tools".
 """